excessive/DOMy/docs/syntax.md

 ### [1]

-Type of element you want to declare
+Type of element you want to declare:

 ```lua